Skip to content

 • Introduced range: widely introduced beyond native range (including parts of the Pacific, Central America, and Japan)

-• Key traits: forgiving growth habit, broad “hooded” blades; numerous cultivars and misapplied Latinised names in trade
+• Key traits: forgiving growth habit, broad “hooded” blades, and several similar cultivar names

 Broad ovate leaf of Alocasia cucullata with smooth surface.

-• Jewel textures (baginda / reginula / melo): thick leaves look tough, but roots still fail quickly in low-oxygen mixes.
+• Jewel textures (baginda / reginula / melo): thick leaves do not protect the plant from root problems in dense, wet mixes.

-• Melo influence: heavier, slower leaves and a stronger preference for steady warmth and bright filtered light.
+• Melo influence: heavier, slower leaves and a stronger preference for warmth and bright filtered light.

-• Reginula influence: compact velvet look, often with faster visible stress when conditions swing.
+• Reginula influence: compact dark, velvety leaves, often with faster visible stress when conditions swing.

 • Longiloba influence: bigger shape range and faster growth potential when light and root space increase.